Types of Reverse Mortgages

 Standard Home Equity Conversion Mortgages (HECM)

-- Adjustable Rate – Known for its flexibility, this rate is based on the London Interbank Offer Rate (LIBOR) index and can be disbursed as a lump sum, a line of credit, a monthly payment, or a combination of any of these options.
+- Adjustable Rate – Known for its flexibility, this can be disbursed as a lump sum, a line of credit, a monthly payment, or a combination of any of these options.
 With an adjustable rate loan, the borrower has the option to change the monthly disbursement amount or specify a fixed disbursement amount based on their available funds.
 Also, when choosing the line of credit option, the available credit can increase and grow according to this interest rate, and will not be canceled or reduced in the way that Home Equity Line of Credit (HELOC) options sometimes can, as long as the loan terms are met.
 Further, the HECM line of credit can be opened now, available as future needs arise.

 - Fixed Rate – This fixed option is helpful in locking in an interest rate when it is low.
 However, it is available in a lump sum disbursement option only.

 The HECM for Purchase is a product designed to help senior homeowners purchase a new home that is better suited to their needs, while obtaining a reverse mortgage in the same transaction.
 Many seniors have found this option helpful when wanting to purchase a new home that is closer to family, smaller in size, or to accommodate new physical needs related to aging (such as houses containing handrails, ramps, and wider entrances, all on the ground level).